VISITING WITH YOUR FAMILY

 Introducing new family programs

 Guided by a professional art educator, explore one to two galleries through fun, hands-on activities.
 Geared for families with children ages 4 to 8.
-Every Saturday, 10:30-11 am, included with museum admission.
+First Saturday of each month, 10:30-11 am, included with museum admission.

 Let your creativity fly in our art-making stations—it’s an art materials “petting zoo” for the whole family!
 Comes with Artful Wellness Kit for parents and caregivers.
 Geared for families with children ages 2 to 8.
-Saturday, March 2 and April 6 from 10:30 am-12:30 pm.
+Saturdays, from 10:30 am-12:30 pm.

 FOLLOW THE DISCOVERY PACK FAMILY GUIDE